 Honestly, I was surprised to even see Ambrose win the Money in the Bank ladder match because it seemed he had become the “he almost did it” guy but never the “he did it!” guy.
 He took on Brock Lesnar at WrestleMania, he took on Triple H prior to that….matches Ambrose was popular in but never the guy to win big.
 When Ambrose did win the Money in the Bank briefcase, it seemed like him actually cashing in would be something WWE would have to milk forever as they do with everything these days, and a potential cash in last night was even less likely since they teased it last Monday.

 Thankfully WWE pulled the trigger and shocked the world with a Dean Ambrose WWE Championship win which adds all new possibilities and matches that will surely enhance the whole draft situation which will take place soon.
-With Reigns as champion, there really wasn't any intriguing matches because fans are going to boo him against anyone right now, but if Reigns is suddenly pissed off about Ambrose taking the title and can once again become the bad ass he once was….we may have something.
-I feel like one of the reasons Ambrose has remained popular is because he can pull off an edgy persona that didn’t have to change to fit WWE cookie cutter standards like Reigns did.
+With Reigns as champion, there really weren’t any intriguing matches because fans are going to boo him against anyone right now, but if Reigns is suddenly pissed off about Ambrose taking the title and can once again become the badass he once was….we may have something.
+I feel like one of the reasons Ambrose has remained popular is because he can pull off an edgy persona that didn’t have to change to fit WWE cookie-cutter standards as Reigns did.